John Ruiz: Final world title shot

 After petitioning the WBA to protest against the outcome of his controversial fight with Valuev, Ruiz was made the WBA's mandatory challenger to fight the winner of Chagaev-Valuev II in 2009.
 As that bout was cancelled, Ruiz stepped aside as mandatory challenger so Valuev could fight Cruiserweight Champion David Haye.
 On the undercard to that fight Ruiz stopped Adnan Serin in 7 rounds.
 Ruiz, coming in at 226 pounds (his lightest since 2001), dominated his overmatched opponent to retain his mandatory challenge to the WBA belt.
 Valuev later lost a majority decision to David Haye, meaning Ruiz would now fight Haye for the WBA title, after Haye had recovered from a hand injury.
 When the fight took place on April 3, 2010 at the M.E.N.
 Arena in Manchester, Ruiz lost to Haye by TKO when his corner threw in the towel in the ninth round after suffering four knockdowns in the previous rounds.
 Ruiz, whose face was covered in blood, could not stand up to Haye's greater speed and power.

 Retirement

 Following his loss to David Haye, Ruiz announced his retirement after an 18-year boxing career.
+He finished with a professional record of 44–9–1–1, with 30 knockouts.
 In 2013, he opened Quietman Sports Gym in Medford, Massachusetts, offering both boxing and MMA (mixed martial arts) training to all ages.
 While all ages are welcome, he focuses on providing an alternative for at-risk children and teenagers in the Greater Boston area.
 He has also indicated that he wants to return to boxing in some capacity as either a manager or trainer at some point.
 In 2014, boxing.com ranked Ruiz as number 83 on its list of "The 100 Greatest Heavyweights of All Time".